Karl Segrell: Early life

 Segrell was born on 16 June 1908 in Royal Karlskrona Admiralty Parish, Karlskrona, Sweden the son of Rikard Segrell, a head teacher, and his wife Gertrud Lindman.
-He passed studentexamen in Karlskrona in 1926.
+He was brother of civil servant Torsten Segrell.
+Karl Segrell passed studentexamen in Karlskrona in 1926.

 Career

-Segrell graduated from the Royal Swedish Naval Academy in 1929 and was commissioned as a marinunderintendent the same year, after which he was promoted to 2nd class naval store officer (marinintendent av andra graden) in 1932 and to sub-lieutenant (löjtnant) in the Swedish Naval Quartermaster Corps (Marinintendenturkåren) in 1937.
+Segrell graduated from the Royal Swedish Naval Academy in 1929 and was commissioned as a marinunderintendent the same year, after which he was promoted to 2nd class naval store officer (marinintendent av andra graden) in 1932 and to sub-lieutenant (löjtnant) in the Swedish Naval Quartermaster Corps in 1937.
 He served on the coastal defence ship HSwMS Gustaf V and on the armored cruiser HSwMS Fylgia during her voyage to India from 1931 to 1932, after which he was kårintendent in the Cabin Boy Corps (Skeppsgossekåren) in Marstrand from 1935 to 1936 and was staff quartermaster supply officer (stabsintendent) at the West Coast Naval District from 1937 to 1940.
 He was promoted to lieutenant (kapten) in 1939, and served as a teacher in administrative service at the Royal Swedish Naval Academy from 1940, was office head and director (byråchef) in the Royal Swedish Naval Materiel Administration from 1941 to 1945.
 In 1945, Segrell was promoted to lieutenant commander.
 He then served as a naval expert in the 1945 Defence Committee (1945 års försvarskommitté).
 In 1946 he was promoted to commander and was an assistant to the Paymaster General, Swedish Navy (Marinöverintendenten) in the Swedish Naval Quartermaster Corps from 1946 to 1948, whereupon he served on the cruiser HSwMS Tre Kronor.
 From 1949 to 1951, Segrell served as staff quartermaster supply officer in the Coastal Fleet, after which he was head of the Office of the Paymaster General, Swedish Navy from 1951 to 1952.